-The Ninth Annual Asia-Pacific Leadership Conference drew more than 160 university faculty, leaders and alumni to Hong Kong April 7-8.
-Fifteen Cornell Clubs and communities were represented, including ones from China, Korea, Japan, Indonesia, Singapore, Thailand, the Philippines, India and Vietnam.
+The Ninth Annual Asia-Pacific Leadership Conference drew around 200 Cornellians to Hong Kong April 7-8 representing Cornell communities from China, Hong Kong, Korea, Japan, Indonesia, Malaysia, the Philippines, Singapore, Taiwan, Thailand and the U.S.

 Jim Mazza ’88, associate vice president for alumni affairs, described the event as “remarkable.”

 “To have so many people in one place from throughout the Asia-Pacific region is just extraordinary to me, if you think about how far people had to travel.
 But I think that they do that out of a love for Cornell.
 They all feel connected to each other.
 This is a unique conference,” he said.

 Many returning attendees commented on the consistent growth of the conference (just 28 people attended the conference’s inaugural year in 2007).
 The success of the conference also is due to the opportunities to network and hear expert insight on various fields, attendees said.
 According to Provost Mike Kotlikoff, “Part of that is interest on the part of Asia alums, and it also [is due to] the increasing amount of content that we’re providing.”